Brand: Brand identity

 The expression of a brand – including its name, trademark, communications, and visual appearance – is brand identity.
 Because the identity is assembled by the brand owner, it reflects how the owner wants the consumer to perceive the brand – and by extension the branded company, organization, product or service.
 This is in contrast to the brand image, which is a customer's mental picture of a brand.
 The brand owner will seek to bridge the gap between the brand image and the brand identity.
 Brand identity is fundamental to consumer recognition and symbolizes the brand's differentiation from competitors.
 Brand identity is distinct from brand image.

 Brand identity is what the owner wants to communicate to its potential consumers.
-However, over time, a product's brand identity may acquire (evolve), gaining new attributes from consumer perspective but not necessarily from the marketing communications, an owner percolates to targeted consumers.
-Therefore, businesses research consumer's brand associations.
+However, over time, a product's brand identity may acquire (evolve), gaining new attributes from the consumer's perspective, but not necessarily from the marketing communications an owner conveys to targeted consumers.
+Therefore, businesses research consumers' brand associations.

 The brand identity works as a guideline, as the frame in which a brand will evolve and define itself, or in the words of David Aaker, "…a unique set of brand associations that the brand strategist aspires to create or maintain."

 One of the facets to a brand's identity is self-image: How one brand-customer portrays their ideal self – how they want to look and behave; what they aspire to – brands can target their messaging accordingly and make the brand's aspirations reflect theirs.

 According to Kapferer (2004), there are six facets to a brand's identity: